donovanmagryta/bitcoin-laundry/README.md

 Rename bitcoin.py to "main.py" if you want to use BTC instead of paypal.

-edit paramenters:
+edit parameters in each scripts:

-edit bitcoin address in bitcoin.py if you are not using paypal.
+edit bitcoin address in main.py if you are not using paypal.

+edit mode in main.py

+for bitcoin mode, delay parameter must set to be greater than 13 seconds or else blockchain.info's API will reject queries.

 Edit device id name in that file.